-The Saxon Hotel’s food offering continues along the theme of exceptional.
+The Saxon Hotel’s food offering continues along the theme of excellent quality.

-Lunch, brunch and dinner menus change monthly and offer a superb fine dining experience sourcing excellent ingredients, prepared with finesse and International flair.
+Lunch, brunch and dinner menus change monthly and offer a superb fine dining experience sourcing local ingredients, prepared with finesse and International flair.

 The setting is grand, with wine cellars on a mezzanine level above the dining room, and a dramatic centre piece comes in the form of a branch display, which although adding to the aesthetics, is not ideal for taller guests.

-The Saxon Hotel is undoubtedly one of Johannesburg’s finest hotels, frequented by the Black Eyed Peas, Oprah Winfrey and Mandela himself (he wrote The Long Walk To Freedom at the Saxon).
+The Saxon Hotel is undoubtedly one of Johannesburg’s finest hotels, once visited by Mandela himself (he wrote The Long Walk To Freedom at the Saxon).